mario-gellrich-zhaw/scientific_programming_workshop/README.md

 - Configuration: Check .devcontainer/devcontainer.json and Procfile setup.
 - Backend: Discuss the required functionality of app.py in your team.
-- Data: Examine autoscout24_data.csv.
+- Data: Examine the file autoscout24_data.csv.
-- OpenAI API-key: Ensure credentials.json is available contains a valid API-key.
+- OpenAI API-key: Ensure credentials.json is available and contains a valid API-key.
-  - Seperate API-keys are available on the course days on Moodle (Week 11 & Week 12).
+  - An API-key is available on the course days (Week 11 & Week 12) on Moodle.
-  - (use only on GitHub Codespaces, do not make the API-key public on GitHub)
+    (use the API-key only on GitHub Codespaces, do not make it public on GitHub)

 ```bash
 {